SRGSSR/playsrg-playfff/docs/RECOMMENDATION.md

 ## Compatibility

-Play Android and Play iOS (2.8.3-272 and more) applications currently use it.
+Since July 2018, Play Android (2.0.207 and more) and Play iOS (2.8.3-272 and more) applications currently use it.

 ## Recommendation type